Advisory

 Advisory on Impersonation Scam Involving CPIB

-The Corrupt Practices Investigation Bureau (CPIB) is aware of several impersonation scams involving the Bureau.
+The Corrupt Practices Investigation Bureau (CPIB) is aware of an impersonation scam involving the Bureau.

-3. Members of the public are advised to take the following precautions if they receive such calls:
+3. Members of the public are advised to take the following precautions:

 -